Zenrac/watora-doc/features/blindtest.md

 ---
-description: Everything you must know about how to set and use Watora's blindtest.
+description: Everything you need to know about how to setup and use Watora's blindtest.
 ---

 # Blindtest

 ## Introduction

-A blindtest is a game where you have to guess the name of the playing song.
-With Watora you can play this famous game on Discord by starting a blindtest game and directly sending the name of the song on your channel.
+A blindtest is a game where you have to guess the name of the song that’s currently playing.
+With Watora you can play this famous game on Discord by starting a blindtest game and directly sending the song title to your channel.
 It's easy and highly configurable.

-## Start a blindtest
+## Starting a blindtest

 To start a blindtest you will have to use `blindtest` \(or `bt`\)